 Does Dreamit take equity in my company?

-Other than the convertible security mentioned above, there are no costs for companies to participate in the program.
-However, all travel costs for the Investor Roadshow and Customer Roadshow incurred by the companies will be at the company's own expense, and companies in the program are advised to budget accordingly.
+Other than the convertible security mentioned above, there are no costs for companies to participate in the program apart from travel costs for the Investor Roadshow and Customer Immersion Program.

 What stage should startups be at when they apply?